WalterFootball.com - Detailed NFL Mock Drafts, Player Prospect Rankings, and One of the Largest Mock Draft Databases on the Web

 One of the bright spots for the Nittany Lions against Alabama was the play of Still.
 Even though he did not have a stat line that illustrates a lot of splash plays, he did a good job in run defense and plugging his gap.
 Still totaled seven tackles with one tackle for a loss.
 Alabama features an offensive line of players that will play in the NFL, and Still was a tough defender for them to block.
 The 6-foot-5, 310-pound Still could be a good run stuffer in a 4-3 defense as a nose tackle.
 He could play a two-gap or one-gap 4-3 scheme.
 Still also projects to being a quality 3-4 defensive end as a five technique.
 Still is solidifying his stock as a mid-rounder that could sneak into the third round.

-T.Y.
-Hilton, WR, Florida International
+Ty Hilton, WR, Florida International

 Hilton continues to show that he is a playmaker.
 Last year, he hauled in 59 receptions for 848 yards and five touchdowns.
 He also entered the season with an average of 27 yards per kick return with four touchdowns.
 Hilton (5-10, 183) had a massive game against Louisville and carried FIU to a 24-17 road victory.
 He caught seven passes for 201 yards with two touchdowns.
 One of those scores was an 83-yard touchdown strike.
 He has averaged 39.7 yards per kick return this season.
 In two games, Hilton has 14 receptions for 333 yards (23.8 average) and three touchdowns.
-Hilton entered the season as a mid-rounder, but if he continues to produce big games, he could make a strong case to be a second-day pick as one of the top speed receivers in the 2012 NFL Draft.
+Hilton entered the season as a mid-rounder, but if he continues to produce big games, he could make a strong case to be a second-day pick as one of the top speed receivers in this draft.

 2012 NFL Draft Stock Down